jadenhensley/todoapp_notionclone/README.md

 * *first working prototype, including GUI made in 22 Hours*

+# Added in recent update:
+* fullscreen, hotkey commands
+* new backgrounds
+* now using SQL database
+* GUI now has mulitple tabs/viewports to switch between
+* cleaned up interface

 # Why is it?
 * I find it irritable to use Notion's GUI to manually input things, rather than using a library/module and terminal commands that I can interface with more efficiently, via CLI or scripting.
 * I'd like to customize my GUI to personal preference, i.e. different themes, widgets, trackers.